Los Angeles Brain Injury Lawyer

 Brain Injury Questions and Answers

-Does traumatic brain injury qualify for disability?
+Does a traumatic brain injury qualify for disability?

 Yes, traumatic brain injury qualified as a form of disability under US Social Security.
 However, the type of benefits you receive depends on the severity of your injury.